 1. THE WAR HAS A MISLEADING NAME.

-This was not a war between the French and Indians, but between the French and British, who had been fiercely competing to control North America since the late 1600s.
-However, American Indians played an important role.
-They allied with both the French and the British, and participated in many of the battles.
-Initially, however, the French had greater success winning their support.
-The French and Indians shared a common and fruitful interest in trade, and the French more readily embraced American Indian culture—they learned the languages and lived among them, sometimes marrying Indian women and having children together.
-The French also adapted Indian war methods, launching surprise attacks and fighting in the wilderness with guerrilla tactics (including using camouflage).
-In time, though, the English colonists did ally with certain tribes, and the Indians were forced to choose sides, deciding how to best protect their native lands.
+This was not a war between the French and Indians, but between French and British forces, who had been fiercely competing to control North America since the late 1600s.
+However, Native Americans played an important role.
+They allied with both the French and the British, and fought in many of the battles.
+Initially, French armies had greater success winning their support.
+Both groups shared a common and fruitful interest in trade, and the French more readily embraced Native American culture—they learned the languages and lived among them, sometimes marrying Native women and having children together.
+The French also adapted their war methods, launching surprise attacks and fighting in the wilderness with guerrilla tactics (including using camouflage).
+In time, though, the English colonists did ally with certain tribes, and the Native communities were forced to choose sides and decide how to best protect their territories.

 2. THE FIRST POLITICAL CARTOON IN AMERICA WAS PUBLISHED DURING THE WAR.

 To encourage the colonies to unite in the battle against the French, Benjamin Franklin printed a comic depicting the colonies as parts of a chopped-up, writhing snake.
 The caption read “Join, or die.”
 Published in his Pennsylvania Gazette on May 9, 1754, it was the first political cartoon in American history.
 The cartoon would become popular again prior to the American Revolution, when colonists called for unity to protest British taxation policies.

 3. THE FRENCH USED SMALL PLAQUES TO PROTECT THEIR TURF.